Our Journey Westward

 Looking for a unique Christmas study this December?
 You'll love Nature Study Through the Holidays: Advent!

-If it’s not entirely too cold in your area to get outdoors a little this Advent season, I think you might enjoy this unique science curriculum that uses nature to help teach the story of Christmas.
+Get outdoors a little during this Advent season!
+I think you’ll enjoy this unique science curriculum that uses nature to help teach the story of Christmas.
 Nature Study Through the Holidays: Advent is an inexpensive way to settle into meaningful learning that points your children gently to the One whom Christmas is all about.

 Your email address will not be published.
 Required fields are marked *